hokwaichan/hokwaichan.github.io/essays/how-to-master-the-skill-of-asking-good-questions.md

 ## A “Smart” question should look like
 When asking for help, make sure your question is clear and informative.
 A good question should provide specific details about your problem and include all the necessary information for someone to understand the issue.
 To make it easy for others to understand, using a meaningful and specific subject header would be helpful.
 Clearly describes the problem and what's deviating from the expected behavior.
-Don't forget to include an explicit request for a reply and a way for someone to get in touch with you, such as an email or forum thread.
+If it is possible, include an explicit request for a reply and a way for someone to get in touch with you, such as an email or forum thread.
 And lastly, be sure to use clear, grammatically correct language and anticipate and answer any questions a helper may have, provide a minimal test case or hint about the problem with code, and be courteous and appreciative of any help provided.

 ## An example of asking a Smart question